alemontanom/alemontanom/README.md

 ### Hi there 👋
-Hi :) I'm currently studying my Bachelor in Applied Mathematics.
+I'm currently studying my Bachelor in Applied Mathematics.
 - I'm open to work part-time and/or full-time throughout the summer :)
 - My biggest interest lays in sustainability, would love to work towards the finding of sustainable solutions for urban development and social inequalities.
 - email: alemontanom@gmail.com